 If you are not up for walking, the monasteries are also reachable by car.
-However, be warned, they can be quite popular in the warmer months.
-If you are travelling by car, be sure to go as early as possible to avoid the crowds.
+However, be warned; they can be quite popular in the warmer months.
+If you are travelling by car, be sure to go as early as possible to avoid crowds.

 Lots of tourists visit by car and on tour busses.
-Once the tour busses arrive, it can get quite overwhelming at the monasteries and on the narrow roads leading up to each monastery.
+Once the tour buses arrive, it can get quite overwhelming at the monasteries and on the narrow roads leading up to each monastery.

 - Great Meteoron Monastery